 Everyone has those go-to products that are a part of their skincare and makeup routine — but do you know what’s lurking inside beauty products that are supposedly “organic” or “natural”?
 Just like 'you are what you eat,' you are what you put on your skin: your skin is the body's largest organ.

-One of the best ways to learn about issues affecting our world is through documentaries, and Netflix has a whole host of incredible films that focus on issues of sustainability.
+One of the best ways to learn about issues affecting our world is through documentaries, and Netflix has a whole host of incredible films that focus on issues of sustainability and zero waste.
 These films will challenge the way you think about the world and inspire you to act and vote with your dollar.

 Check out some of our favorite sustainability documentaries on Netflix.